 Whilst this is a protected characteristic which is not monitored through self-disclosure on the HR system, central records are held in relation to those staff who are pregnant or take maternity leave during the period.
-In the session 16/17 we had five members of staff begin maternity leave and in the session 17-18 we had three members of staff begin maternity leave.
+In the session 18/19 we had four members of staff begin maternity leave and one begin adoption leave and in the session 19/20 we had four members of staff begin maternity leave.

 As an organisation with a high proportion of female staff, it is not surprising perhaps that we have a larger number of pregnant staff and maternity periods than might be expected of an organisation of our size.
-We believe that those staff are well supported with maternity provisions which are more generous than statutory provisions, a positive approach in relation to flexible working and also a specific contact person for those who are embarking on maternity periods and are navigating through the relevant requirements and implications.
-It is also worth noting that, as a result of the impact assessment process, it was determined that the college provisions for paternity leave should be improved upon to be more beneficial than that provided by statutory provisions.
-This is now in place.
+We believe that those staff are well supported with maternity provisions which are more generous than statutory provisions, a positive approach in relation to flexible working and a specific contact person for those who are embarking on maternity periods and are navigating through the relevant requirements and implications.

+It is also worth noting that, because of the impact assessment process, it was determined that the college provisions for paternity leave should be improved upon to be more beneficial than that provided by statutory provisions.
+This is now in place and a similar, more favourable approach is also applied to those undertaking leave for adoption.